 On December 18, 2018, the Company and TriArm Therapeutics, Ltd., or TriArm, launched Eden BioCell, Ltd., or Eden BioCell, as a joint venture to lead commercialization of the Company's Sleeping Beauty-generated CAR-T therapies in the People's Republic of China (including Macau and Hong Kong), Taiwan and Korea.
 The Company licensed to Eden BioCell the rights in Greater China for its third-generation Sleeping Beauty-generated CAR-T therapies targeting the CD19 antigen.
-Eden BioCell and has committed up to an additional \$25.0 million to this joint venture.
-TriArm also manages all clinical development in the territory pursuant to a master services agreement between TriArm and Eden BioCell.
+Eden BioCell is owned equally by the Company and TriArm and the parties share decision-making authority.
+TriArm contributed \$10.0 million to Eden BioCell and has committed up to an additional \$25.0 million to this joint venture.
+TriArm also managed all clinical development in the territory pursuant to a master services agreement between TriArm and Eden BioCell.
 James Huang was the founder and serves as managing partner of Panacea Venture, which is an investor in TriArm.
-Mr. Huang is the Chair of the Company's board of directors and has been a director since July 2020.
+Mr. Huang was the Chair of the Company's board of directors until September 22, 2023 and had been a director since July 2020.
 He also serves as a member of Eden BioCell's board of directors.

-For the years ended December 31, 2022 and 2021, Eden BioCell incurred a net loss and the Company continues to have no commitment to fund its operations.
 In September 2021, TriArm and Alaunos mutually agreed to dissolve the Eden BioCell joint venture.
-The joint venture agreement has been terminated and the Eden BioCell entity is in the process of being dissolved.
+The joint venture agreement has been terminated and the Eden BioCell entity has been dissolved as of July 2023.
 Refer to Note 15, Joint Venture, for further details.